The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Life moves fast and as we each try to get our hundreds of tasks accomplished each day, we all too often forget to hit pause to focus on safety once we get behind the wheel.
-The financial toll of distracted driving is substantial from the cost of police citations, state fees, increased insurance rates and potential repair and medical expenses if an accident occurs — not to mention the devastating emotional distress it can cause.
-According to the National Highway Traffic Safety Administration (NHTSA), there were 3,522 deaths in 2021 related to distracted driving.
+Before you start up your car, it’s important to take a moment to put away your phone and center yourself.
+According to the National Highway Traffic Safety Administration, more than 3,000 people lost their lives in 2021 due to distracted driving.
+And it doesn’t stop there; the financial toll of distracted driving is substantial, from the cost of police citations, state fees, increased insurance rates and potential repair and medical expenses if an accident occurs — not to mention the devastating emotional distress it can cause.
 Understanding the impact of distracted driving and changing our driving behavior can help make roadways safer.

 What is distracted driving?

-Distracted driving is any activity that impairs your ability to focus on the road.
-The NHTSA states that there are three main categories of distracted driving:
+Before we get into the dangers of distracted driving, we need to establish what distracted driving is.
+Put simply, distracted driving is any activity that impairs your ability to focus on the road.
+The NHTSA identifies three main categories of distracted driving:

 - Texting while driving

 - Playing music loudly

 - Talking to someone in the car